 It’s little surprise then that socially responsible investing (SRI) is proving an increasingly attractive option.

 Socially Responsible Investing (SRI) has grown in both popularity and scope in recent years– for example, in 2018 a survey by the UK Sustainable Investment and Finance Association found that 53% of investors were ‘more interested’ in strategies to reduce exposure to companies involved in fossil fuel extraction, while 27% were ‘significantly more interested’² than the year before.

-In theory, the premise behind socially responsible investing is simple – invest in line with your values and beliefs.
+In theory, the premise behind socially responsible investing is simple – invest in portfolios which consider ESG factors.
 However, there are a lot of different labels – ethical, impact, green, sustainable, to name but a few.

 To discover people’s attitudes to SRI, as well as what might be stopping them from choosing this type of investment, we surveyed investors and found out how they see themselves in relation to environmental, social and governance issues, and what the main causes they care about are.

 Most people have favourite charities they donate to regularly, and causes they care about deeply.
 According to Nutmeg’s survey, 95% of people are aware of the headline environmental, social and governance (ESG) issues that affect us and the world around us.
 Those at the top of our respondents’ agendas were climate change, human rights and animal welfare.